-Change the World has has taken up the task of working towards real, hands-on processes of change from an integral and holistic perspective, promoting sustainable development from the grass-root.
+Change the World has taken up the task of working towards real, hands-on processes of change from an integral and holistic perspective, promoting sustainable development from the grass-root.
 We use permaculture as a tool for the design of integral sustainable systems.
-This way we foment the establishment of ecovillages, eco-neighborhoods, eco-centers and other kinds of sustainable human settlements capable of being real, inspirational and demonstrative examples, bonding Man and Nature through social-ecology.
+This way we foment the establishment of ecovillages, eco-neighborhoods, eco-centers, transition towns and other kinds of sustainable human settlements capable of being real, inspirational and demonstrative examples, bonding Man and Nature through social-ecology.

 Our work responds to the critical situation which the planet is facing.
 The ecological footprintÂ which the modern society is creating is much bigger than the biocapacity of the Earth.
 The excessive consumerism of western development model and the economic and social imbalance produced by this provoke a large amount of impacts.